The Memories section on an agent's edit page, listing the agent's saved memory files with a name and last-modified date

 3

-Click + New Memory to write a note in the editor, or Upload .md to import an existing markdown file.
+Click + New Memory to write a note from scratch, or Upload .md to import an existing markdown file.

 4

 Save.
-The next conversation with the agent will use it.
+The very next conversation will already have it loaded.

 How memory keeps the agent on track

-The whole point of memory is that it's already in the agent's head before the conversation begins.
-As soon as someone opens a chat, the contents of every memory note are part of the system prompt.
-The agent isn't relying on remembering to "go and look something up", because the rules are right there from message one.
+The trick with memory is that it's already in the agent's head before the conversation begins.
+The contents of every memory note get baked into the system prompt the moment someone opens a chat.
+The agent isn't trying to remember to look something up.
+The rules are sitting in front of it from message one.

 A few things worth knowing:

-• Notes are loaded up front.
-Whatever you've written is part of the agent's starting context, so it doesn't forget rules just because the question was short.
+• Notes are loaded up front, every time.
+What you've written is part of the agent's starting context, so it doesn't drop rules just because someone asked a short question.

-• The agent can update its own notes.
-When it learns something new mid-conversation, it can save it for next time using the same write tools you'd use through the UI.
+• The agent updates its own notes.
+When it learns something new mid-conversation, it saves it for next time using the same write tools you'd use through the UI.

-• Every change is saved with history.
-You can see every edit the agent made and when, and roll one back if it went sideways.
+• Every change has history.
+You can see every edit, who made it (you or the agent), and roll back if needed.

 • One notebook per agent.
-Two different agents have two different notebooks.
-Things one agent learns aren't visible to the other.
+Two agents = two notebooks.
+What one agent learns doesn't leak to the other.

 ⏱️